gridai/grid-docs/docs/features/datastores/2_Using Datastores/7_high-performance-datastores.md

 # Creating High-Performance Datastores

-After configuring access, you can create a High Performance Datastore by passing the `--hpds` flag to the CLI when executing the `grid datastore create` command.
+After configuring access, you can create a High Performance Datastore by passing the `--hpd` flag to the CLI when executing the `grid datastore create` command.

 For example: `grid datastore create s3://my-s3-bucket/ --cluster my-byoc-cluster --hpds`